yegor256/blog/_drafts/_anti.md

 **Greedy Catcher**<sup>3</sup>.
-A unit test which catches exceptions and swallows the stack trace, sometimes replacing it with a less informative failure message, but sometimes even just logging (c.f.
-Loudmouth) and letting the test pass.
+A unit test which catches exceptions and swallows the stack trace, sometimes replacing it with a less informative failure message, but sometimes even just logging (cf. Loudmouth) and letting the test pass.

 **Sequencer**<sup>3</sup>.
 A unit test that depends on items in an unordered list appearing